Language Translation

 If you have information that an officer’s conduct meets any of the above criteria, please complete the Decertification Submission Form to submit the conduct for review pursuant to the statute above.

-For any questions regarding Decertification please contact us at ilealegal@ilea.in.gov.
+For answers to frequently asked questions, please see our general decertification procedures HERE.
+For any additional questions regarding Decertification please contact us at ilealegal@ilea.in.gov.